 Sarah McConnell is a Melbourne based artist working predominantly in painting and drawing on paper.
 As a committed environmentalist, her work addresses issues around humanity’s impact on nature and the social and environmental consequences of our actions.

-Sarah completed a Bachelor of Fine Arts, majoring in Drawing at the Victorian College of Art in 2011 and recently completed the Sustainability Leadership Fellowship program at the Centre for Sustainability Leadership.
-She teaches drawing at LaTrobe College of Art and Design and is currently working as an intern at CLIMARTE.
+Sarah completed a Bachelor of Fine Arts, majoring in Drawing at the Victorian College of Art in 2011 and the Sustainability Leadership Fellowship program at the Centre for Sustainability Leadership in 2014.
+She has taught drawing at LaTrobe College of Art and Design and completed an internship at CLIMARTE.